Tragedy at Kufra: 4 May

-The Blenheim crews conferred and concluded that they were only about 20 mi from Kufra.
+The Blenheim crews conferred and erroneously concluded that they were only about 20 mi from Kufra.
 At 11:00, a crew took off in Z7610 and flew southwest, but returned at 11:30 having failed to find Kufra.
 After transferring fuel from the disabled T2252, a crew again took off in Z7610 and flew on a heading of 213° for about 24 mi, but returned at 11:40 without having sighted Kufra.
 A third flight left at 15:35 and flew on a course of 240° – which would have led it to Kufra – but turned back after 81 mi before reaching Kufra.
 The crews made no further attempts to find their base that day and apparently assuming imminent rescue they consumed a great deal of water during their first day in the desert.

 By midday on 4 May, Kufra was aware that the three Blenheims must have landed somewhere in the desert.
 Occasional weak signals from the aircraft during the day were inadequate to establish their bearing.
 Ground search parties were organised at Rebiana, Bzema, and LG07 and various direction-finding stations monitored possible signals from the missing aircraft.
 Ground searches began based on doubtful bearings taken during the day.